oracle/macaron/docs/source/index.rst

 Getting started
 ---------------

-To start with Macaron, see our :doc:`Installation </pages/installation>` and :doc:`Using </pages/using>` pages.
+To start with Macaron, see the :doc:`Installation </pages/installation>` and :doc:`Using </pages/using>` pages.

-For all services and technologies that Macaron supports, see our :doc:`Supported Technologies </pages/supported_technologies/index>` page.
+For all services and technologies that Macaron supports, see the :doc:`Supported Technologies </pages/supported_technologies/index>` page.

 -------------------------
 Current checks in Macaron